Optomechanical quantum bus for donor spins in silicon

 \subsection{Numerical simulation}

-The approximated Hamiltonian in Eq.~\eqref{Hdisp} shows that the readout works in the noiseless scenario and when both the RWA and dispersive assumptions are satisfied.
-Now, we numerically benchmark our system in a more realistic noisy environment and test how how much compromising the RWA and dispersive assumptions affects the readout.
-We relax any assumptions concerning RWA and the dispersive limit in our model and apply the general qubit-mechanics Hamiltonian in Eq.~\eqref{dressedQubitH}.
-Since in our experimental implementation smaller Rabi frequencies are easier to implement, we restrict here to the regime where $\Omega_R \leq \omega_m$.
+The approximated Hamiltonian in Eq.~\eqref{Hdisp} assumes both the RWA and dispersive limit and does not include any effects of finite linewidths.
+Below we numerically benchmark the system in a more realistic noisy environment and test how much compromising the RWA and dispersive assumptions affect the readout.
+We relax any assumptions concerning RWA and the dispersive limit in the model and apply the general qubit-mechanics Hamiltonian in Eq.~\eqref{dressedQubitH}.
+We restrict here to the regime where $\Omega_R \leq \omega_m$.

-Figure \ref{eigenvalShifts} illustrates the shift of the energylevel spacing of the qubit-mechanics Hamiltonian in Eq.~\eqref{dressedQubitH} as function of the Rabi and Zeeman detunings.
-The simulation shows that when the natural mechanical resonance frequency $\omega_m$ is comparable to the driven qubit's eigenfrequency, or in other words $\omega_m \approx \sqrt{\Omega_R^2 + \Delta \nu^2}$, we expect a shift of the mechanical resonance frequency that depends on the spin state.
-The eigenvalue simulation shows also, that the shift is maximized in resonant driving, namely when $\Delta \nu = 0$ and $\Omega_R \approx \omega_m$.
+Figure \ref{eigenvalShifts} illustrates the shift of the energy level spacing of the qubit-mechanics Hamiltonian in Eq.~\eqref{dressedQubitH} as a function of the Rabi and Zeeman detunings.
+The calculation shows that when the natural mechanical resonance frequency $\omega_m$ is comparable to the driven qubit's eigenfrequency, or in other words $\omega_m \approx \sqrt{\Omega_R^2 + \Delta \nu^2}$, we expect a shift of the mechanical resonance frequency that depends on the spin state.
+The eigenvalue calculation shows also that the shift is maximized in resonant driving, namely when $\Delta \nu = 0$ and $\Omega_R \approx \omega_m$.